Warta: Course

 The Warta rises in the Kraków-Częstochowa Upland at Kromołów in Zawiercie, Silesian Voivodeship, flows through Łódź Land, Greater Poland and Lubusz Land, where it empties into the Oder near Kostrzyn at the border with Germany.

-The Greater Warta Basin defines the site of early Poland; it is said that the tribe of Western Polans (Polanie) settled the Warta Basin between the 6th and 8th century.
+The Greater Warta Basin defines the site of early Poland; it is said that the tribe of Western Polans (Polanie) settled the Warta Basin between the 6th and 8th centuries.
 The river is also mentioned in the second stanza of the Polish national anthem, "Poland Is Not Yet Lost".